Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Aventura

-A budget brand previously sold exclusively by Halfords that included two- and four-person tents and prices set so competitively you could buy a complete camping set, including a four-berth tent with sleeping bags and more, at less than £100.
+A budget brand previously sold exclusively by Halfords that included two- and four-person tents with prices set so competitively you could buy a complete camping set, including a four-berth tent with sleeping bags and more, at less than £100.

 Bell Tent